bzreinhardt/bzreinhardt.github.io/MeDb/questions.md

 ---

-# Podcasting
+## Podcasting

-## Editing
+### Editing
 - Is there an optimal time gap between question and answer?
 - How much do you cut out umms, errs, likes, and other verbal ticks.
 - Intro strategy
 	- Bio

-## Other
+### Other

--How much communication do you have with a guest before the podcast?
+- How much communication do you have with a guest before the podcast?
 Do you ever interview people you've never met before?
 Do you send questions to the guests beforehand?
--How did you bootstrap the podcast in the beginning?
+- How did you bootstrap the podcast in the beginning?
 I'm sure once you have a large audience it's straightforward to convince people to do an interview - what did you do before you had the reputation?
--How much do you stick to a set of questions vs. go down rabbit holes?
+- How much do you stick to a set of questions/script vs. go down rabbit holes/have a free form discussion?
--How do you handle off-the-record information?
-I know some podcasters give the guest final edit rights - do you do that or -How much content do you cut out?
+- How do you handle off-the-record information?
+I know some podcasters give the guest final edit rights - do you do that or

-All of this would make an amazing article or podcast on its own
+- How much content do you cut out?

 ---
 How do you get help with something that you yourself want to be better at?
-As soon as you have someone who is better than you, you get pushed further out of that role.
+As soon as someone in an organization is better at it than you, generally they are over that role?

 ---
 Are there any VCs who used to be economists?

 ---

 How do you catch up with someone when you want